Alistair Smythe: Powers and abilities

 Alistair Smythe is a gifted scientist specializing in robotics, cybernetics, and genetics.
-His most notable inventions are the Spider-Slayers, robots built for an express purpose of capturing or killing Spider-Man.
-Though the creation/idea for these formerly came from his father, he have made advances/improvements on the originals.
-The current generations are extremely sophisticated, formidable, and often operates in groups.
-He is also tactically skilled in his deployment of them.
+His most notable inventions are the Spider-Slayers, robots built for the express purpose of capturing or killing Spider-Man.
+Though the idea for these came from his father, Alistair made advances/improvements on the originals.

-Later, he invented a bioorganic carapace that serves as full body armor.
+Later, Alistair invented a bioorganic carapace that serves as full body armor.
 It gave him increased strength and the ability to walk again by interfacing with his spinal cord.
 It has bird-like talons for feet, a long, curved bladed weapon jutting from each shoulder, and smaller, jagged blades on each forearm.
-The carapace also has built-in web shooters that fires an adhesive substance from both wrists.
-While wearing this armor, Alistair was granted enhanced durability, speed, agility, and reflexes, as well as clinging to solid surfaces.
+The carapace also has built-in web shooters that fire an adhesive substance from both wrists.
+While wearing this armor, Alistair was granted enhanced durability, speed, agility, and reflexes, as well as the ability to cling to solid surfaces.

 Other versions

-An alternate universe variant of Alistair Smythe from Earth-58163 appears in Spider-Man: House of M #3.
+An alternate universe version of Alistair Smythe appears in Spider-Man: House of M #3.